Sridhar-SMN/lalitha_sahasranamam/verse_41.md

 "So Bhagavān is located in akhaṇḍākāra vr̥ttiḥ means what?
 The vr̥tti serves as a reflecting medium, just as mind is a reflecting medium called RM, vr̥itti is also a reflecting medium called RM.
 And in the vr̥itti, Bhagavān is original-Consciousness, Bhagavān is called bimba-caitanyam, the bimba-caitanyam will be reflected in vr̥itti which is called pratibimba-caitanyam.
 So bimba-caitanya- Bhagavān will get reflected in the akhaṇḍākāra vr̥itti and that pratibimba-caitanyam is formed that is indicated by ātma-bhāvasthaḥ, finally Bhagavān is in the form of reflected Consciousness.
 And when vr̥tti is associated with reflected-Consciousness it becomes the lamp of knowledge.
 When the vr̥itti is associated with pratibimba- caitanyam it will become jñānam because vr̥itti by itself is jaḍam.
 Only when the reflection is formed vr̥itti plus pratibimba becomes jñānam, jñānam will destroy ajñānam"

 I purposely included the most complicated summary by Swami P on this topic so as to force you to listen to the SPji video instead.

+## 114. भवारण्य-कुठारिका - Bhavaranya kutarika - Sep 1

+This is a simple nama which explains the fruits of the knowledge achieved from the previous nama and the unique blessing of the divine mother

+She axes the forest of saṃsāra.
+Saṃsāra refers to transmigratory existence, which arises because of indulgence in worldly activities such as desire, attachment, love and affection causing bondage.
+Saṃsāra is compared to forest.
+Forest consists of many trees.
+If one wants to clean a forest he needs to axe each and every tree in the forest.
+It is not just enough to axe the trees.
+He has to remove the roots too; as otherwise, trees will grow from the roots again.
+Unless every aspect of saṃsāra is removed at the root level, the bondage is bound to rear its ugly head again causing transmigration.

+Lord Krishna says this in so many beautiful ways in the Gita and one of my favorites is Gita sloka 4.16

+प्रवक्ष्यामि यज्ज्ञात्वा मोक्ष्यसेऽशुभात् - I will now tell you that by which you will be relieved of everything inauspicious.
+I am simply borrowing the the words and fans of Gita will be quick to point out that the context of this usage is quite different to this topic.
+I am just borrowing the words for their poetic beauty and the confidence with which the Lord assures us that everything will be well - or as they sing in the 3 idiots movie - ALL IZZ WELL

+Wishing all a blessed weekend !